Forrest and Bucknell host Radford - WTOP News

 Lewisburg, Pennsylvania; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Bucknell hosts the Radford Highlanders after Jack Forrest scored 23 points in Bucknell’s 76-67 win over the Penn State Nittany Lions.
+BOTTOM LINE: Bucknell faces the Radford Highlanders after Jack Forrest scored 23 points in Bucknell’s 76-67 win against the Penn State Nittany Lions.

 The Bison have gone 1-2 at home.
-Bucknell is eighth in the Patriot League scoring 63.2 points while shooting 42.1% from the field.
+Bucknell allows 72.9 points and has been outscored by 9.7 points per game.

 The Highlanders have gone 0-4 away from home.
-Radford is 3-1 when it wins the turnover battle and averages 11.8 turnovers per game.
+Radford is 3-1 when it turns the ball over less than its opponents and averages 11.8 turnovers per game.

-Bucknell averages 8.0 made 3-pointers per game, 1.7 more made shots than the 6.3 per game Radford gives up.
-Radford averages 8.1 made 3-pointers per game this season, 0.8 fewer makes per game than Bucknell gives up.
+Bucknell makes 42.1% of its shots from the field this season, which is 2.4 percentage points higher than Radford has allowed to its opponents (39.7%).
+Radford averages 8.1 made 3-pointers per game this season, 0.8 fewer makes per game than Bucknell allows.

-TOP PERFORMERS: Forrest is scoring 16.2 points per game with 5.7 rebounds and 1.4 assists for the Bison.
-Noah Williamson is averaging 11.0 points and 5.6 rebounds while shooting 45.8% for Bucknell.
+TOP PERFORMERS: Forrest is shooting 40.9% and averaging 16.2 points for the Bison.
+Ruot Bijiek is averaging 1.3 made 3-pointers for Bucknell.

-Kenyon Giles is averaging 14.3 points for the Highlanders.
-DaQuan Smith is averaging 12.1 points and 2.5 rebounds while shooting 40.0% over the last 10 games for Radford.
+DaQuan Smith is shooting 39.0% from beyond the arc with 2.1 made 3-pointers per game for the Highlanders, while averaging 13.7 points.
+Kenyon Giles is averaging 13.2 points over the past 10 games for Radford.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.